Priyanshu-1477/github-repo-notifier/README.md

   Check `log.txt` for any errors.
 Make sure the `.env` file is present and formatted correctly.

 - **Still not working?**
-  Try running the script manually and observing any errors in terminal output.
+  Try running the script manually and paste any errors from terminal output in the issues section of this repo explaining the problem faced and the command you typed.

 ---